 Wish you could turn back time and reverse your plastic surgery mistakes?
 In South Korea, requests to ‘undo me’ are becoming more and more common.

-Although most of us are familiar with the fact that plastic surgery doesn’t always work out (here’s a recent report on the rise of botched plastic surgeries in Korea), the phenomenon of the lost identity hasn’t really been scrutinized – until now.
+Although most of us are familiar with the fact that plastic surgery doesn’t always work out (here’s a report detailing the rise of botched plastic surgeries in Korea), the phenomenon of the lost identity hasn’t really been scrutinized – until now.
 Korean reality TV show ‘Back To My Face’ examines the sensitive psychological issues surrounding regretful patients’ pursuit of cosmetic improvement.

 Back To My Face Korea: Trailer